tobias-gp/SimpleFilters/README.md

 # Simple Filters

-This is a collection of simple filters to filter a multi-dimensional time series.
+This is a collection of simple filters to filter a multi-dimensional time series with real-time performance.

 ## Usage

 Set up your filter:
 ```
-from filter import Filter, CarFilterStrategy
+from filter import Filter, PolynomialFilterStrategy

-strategy = CarFilterStrategy(update_rate_in_ms=100, poly_order=3, predict_samples=2)
+strategy = PolynomialFilterStrategy(update_rate_in_ms=100, poly_order=3, predict_samples=2)
 self.filter = Filter(strategy, history_size=10)
 ```